fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-changes-english.rst

    - the ``add-deduced-type-specs.escript`` script has been completed, fixed and applied to the whole Sim-Diasca codebase

-   - measures have been taken so that all tests (either at the Common-level with ``test_facilities:start/1``, or at the Trace-level with the ``test_start/0`` macro) are run without trapping exits anymore, which was the default (otherwise some failures could be silent)
+   - measures have been taken so that all tests (either at the Myriad-level with ``test_facilities:start/1``, or at the Trace-level with the ``test_start/0`` macro) are run without trapping exits anymore, which was the default (otherwise some failures could be silent)

    - all main loops of spawned processes are spawned thanks to (correct) closures now, to avoid having to export the corresponding functions